 Part 1: Encourage your child to solve a Rubik's cube without any assistance or understanding of the strategy behind solving it.
 How did they go?

-Part 2: After they've had a red hot go, use the Rubick.com's downloadable solution guides to explore how algebraic ideas can help you solve the puzzle with your child.
+Part 2: After they've had a red hot go, use the solution guide to explore how algebraic ideas can help you solve the puzzle with your child.

 This activity will help your child or teen see just how connected maths is to puzzles and problem solving.
 In this case, solving the puzzle isn't down to luck and chance - it's maths!

 During part 1 of the activity, ask your child what's their strategy for solving the Rubik's cube.
 Do they have one?
 Are they trying to solve one coloured face at a time or several at once?
 Are they noticing any patterns?
 The main thing is not to worry if they can’t solve it, but to get your child thinking about the logic they're using to solve their problems.